-In 2022, IAYO is running a pilot grant scheme to stimulate collaboration among youth orchestras in Northern Ireland and the Republic of Ireland.
-(International collaborators can take part too!)
+In 2023, IAYO is once again running our Youth Orchestra Collaboration Grant scheme to stimulate collaboration among youth orchestras in Northern Ireland and the Republic of Ireland.
+(International collaborators can take part too)

-In 2022, this pilot scheme replaces the Youth Orchestra Ovation Awards.
+In 2023, this scheme once again replaces the Youth Orchestra Ovation Awards.

 The Youth Orchestra Collaboration Grant Scheme is aimed at:

 - increasing opportunities for Irish youth orchestras to perform with and for each other;